-Our ombudsman specialists are trained in assisted negotiation methods – including conflict assessment, mediation and dispute resolution, consensus building, multi-stakeholder problem solving, and interest-based facilitation and negotiation.
-The Ombudsman does not make judgment about the merits of a complaint, nor does it impose solutions or find fault.
+Our dispute resolution specialists are trained in assisted negotiation methods – including conflict assessment, mediation and dispute resolution, consensus building, multi-stakeholder problem solving, and interest-based facilitation and negotiation.
+CAO does not make judgment about the merits of a complaint, nor does it impose solutions or find fault.
 Its objective is to help the parties play a lead role in identifying and implementing their own solutions.

-Complaints are eligible for a CAO Ombudsman assessment if they meet 3 basic criteria:
+Complaints are eligible for assessment if they meet 3 basic criteria:

 - The complaint relates to an IFC or MIGA project

 - The complaint raises social and environmental issues

 - The complaint is filed by an individual and/or community directly affected by the project, or filed by their representative(s).

 The CAO does not assess cases involving fraud or corruption.
 We refer those complaints to the World Bank Office of Institutional Integrity (INT).
 Complaints relating to procurement decisions also are not eligible for CAO assessment.
 Complaints relating to World Bank (IBRD or IDA) projects will be referred to the Inspection Panel.